HAL-42/RFML/Insights.md

 ## Switch to h5 file

 The old code load data from csv/txt, which cost a lot of time to read and convert string data to float32.
 Now we load data from h5 which data is in the right format and stored continuously, it's proved that this method is far more quicker than csv/txt method.

+In summary:

+* HDF5 is widely used in machine learning area.
+C, Matlab can also use it.
+* HDF5 is much more small than csv, while much more quicker when load and save the data.

 **H5 On My Laptop**